lightbody/micronaut-data-4-tx-issue/README.md

 I'd like to understand a) why this is happening and b) anything we can do that doesn't involve examining or rewriting the existing 300+ usages one of `@Async`, `@EventListener`, and/or our own custom `registerSynchronization` usage.

+One last note: the issue can be produced regardless of how you spin off the downstream async work.
+This code uses `publishEventAsync`, but you can swap it out with direct method call annotated with `@Async` or event submitting work to `@Named(TaskExecutors.SCHEDULED) ExecutorService executorService`.
+The result is the same: "connection is closed".